-Hotel Arya Niwas – Food and Drink
+Arya Niwas – Food and Drink

-- Restaurant & Bar: The Chitra Cafeteria is low-key, but instantly likeable.
+- Restaurant & Bar: The Chitra Cafeteria is low-key, but instantly likable.
 Big thalis (set meals in steel plates) are a specialty and can be enjoyed on the terrace or in the garden.
 Vegetarian meals only.
 And guests can arrange a great-value rate which includes 3 meals.